JameDevOfficial/LuckyLua/README.md

 - Play a round of blackjack against the dealer!
 - Play a round of roulette and bet on various things like red, black, odd, even, column n, row n, a number, ... (may not have all functionalities of a real roulette game)
 - Custom print functions for supporting printed output in the console

+## Bugs
+- You may encounter issues with invalid input when playing roulette.
+I am aware of this, but neither flushing the input or changing the input mode fixes this.
+Just ignore this error and try entering your input again.
+(Make sure its a valid input and try at least 3 times!)